AstraZeneca/KAZU/docs/_build/html/_sources/curating_a_knowledgebase.rst.txt

 2. Build a pipeline from this list, execute this pipeline over a large corpora of target data, and explore the results to get a sense of which terms are 'noisy'.
 We recommend loading json serialised versions of :class:`kazu.data.data.Document` into a MongoDB instance for this, as this makes it very easy to navigate the data.
-3. These hits can now be curated, by forming instance of :class:`kazu.data.data.Curation`.
+3. These hits can now be curated, by forming instance of :class:`kazu.data.data.CuratedTerm`.
 This class is a container for :class:`kazu.data.data.SynonymTermAction`, which offers a range of :class:`kazu.data.data.SynonymTermBehaviour`\s, such as 'use this string NER and linking', or 'remove this string as a linking target.
-See the API documentation of :class:`kazu.data.data.Curation` for examples and details.
+See the API documentation of :class:`kazu.data.data.CuratedTerm` for examples and details.
 4. You can also create an instance of :class:`kazu.data.data.GlobalParserActions` to modify the behaviour of a :class:`kazu.modelling.ontology_preprocessing.base.OntologyParser` in a 'global' sense, Again, see the API documentation for this.

 We provide some curations for common ontologies in the default model pack, within the 'curations' subdirectory, which are then passed to the constructor of :class:`kazu.modelling.ontology_preprocessing.base.OntologyParser`.
 When :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.populate_databases` is called, these curation triggers are activated.
-Note that this method also returns a 'cleaned' list of :class:`kazu.data.data.Curation`, which can then be used for dictionary based NER
+Note that this method also returns a 'cleaned' list of :class:`kazu.data.data.CuratedTerm`, which can then be used for dictionary based NER
 (as is used for :class:`kazu.steps.joint_ner_and_linking.explosion.ExplosionStringMatchingStep`\ ).